cloudbring/sfJwtPhpUnitPlugin/USAGE.md

   as part of a test or assertion.

 # Database Interaction #
-Note that JPUP is currently only compatible with Doctrine/MySQL.
+Note that JPUP is currently only compatible with Doctrine.

 ## Configuration ##
 Before running any tests, JPUP first verifies to make sure that a distinct